Munstead Wood

 Munstead Wood was the first in a series of influential collaborations between Lutyens and Jekyll in house and garden design.
 The number of these collaborations has been put at around 120; other well known ones include Deanery Garden in Berkshire and Hestercombe House in Somerset.

 The entire original area of Jekyll's property is grade I listed in the National Register of Historic Parks and Gardens.
 Since Jekyll's time, it has been divided into six plots with different owners.

 The main house, which retains the name of Munstead Wood and whose plot contains most of the original gardens, is a Grade I listed building.
 The properties in the other plots, which are to the north and west of the main house, also include listed buildings designed by Lutyens, in the lesser two categories; these were mostly Jekyll's outbuildings.
+In 2023, the National Trust bought Munstead Wood through a private sale.

 Garden

 Jekyll purchased Munstead Wood in 1882 or 1883, just across Munstead Heath Road from Munstead House, where she had been living with her mother since 1878.
-A part of Munstead Heath, Munstead Wood was a triangular area 15 acre in total, sloping upwards from its north-west corner, which was a sandy field, to 9 acre of former Scots pine woodland, on heath soil.
+A part of Munstead Heath, Munstead Wood was a triangular area 15 acre in total, sloping upwards from its northwest corner, which was a sandy field, to 9 acre of former Scots pine woodland, on heath soil.

 Jekyll transformed Munstead Wood gradually over many years.
 She allowed the felled woodland to grow back, but thinned the young trees, creating areas of different varieties and different combinations of varieties, and gave each area its own underplantings of flowers and shrubs.
 The resulting woodland garden was viewed via a series of long woodland walks.
 Nearer the house the woods merged gradually into lawns.
 Seasonal gardens flowered in succession through the year: the "spring garden", the "hidden garden", the "June garden", and the main herbaceous border, 200 ft long, which flowered from July until October.
 Each garden displayed carefully arranged shades of colour.

 Jekyll turned the lower field into a kitchen garden.
 There was also a plant nursery from which she supplied plants to her clients.
 She also bred improved varieties of plants such as Munstead bunch primroses.

 The garden of Munstead Wood became widely known as a result of Jekyll's descriptions and photographs, in her books such as Wood and Garden (1899), Home and Garden (1900), and Colour in the Flower Garden (1908), and in her many articles, particularly in Country Life and William Robinson's magazines The Garden and Gardening Illustrated.
 William Robinson was a frequent visitor.
 Jekyll's long relationship with Country Life began when proprietor Edward Hudson first visited Munstead Wood in 1899.
 Her garden was notably recorded in Country Life in subsequent years by photographer Charles Latham and Herbert Cowley.